hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_d53aabef-cb35-4c7d-8714-bcd40736c1e2-0_2.content.md

 <!--font:Poppins-->

-# AI in Space: Exploring the Effects of Artificial Intelligence on Human Health
+# AI's impact on human health in space

 Welcome to our website dedicated to exploring the intersection of artificial intelligence and human health in space.
 Our team of AInauts is conducting groundbreaking experiments in a zero-gravity chamber to better understand how AI affects the human body.